Wreck of SS Admella

 rescued.
 Meanwhile, Germein had rescued another survivor

-using the Admella's lifeboat, but this man was drowned when
+using the Admella's lifeboat, but this man was

-lifeboat and whaleboat, supported by a boat from the Ant had now returned and anchored near where they had been the
+from the Ant had now returned and anchored near

-previous day.
-The bow man in the lifeboat heaved a line
+where they had been the previous day.
+The bow man in the

-over the wreck and after it was fastened eighteen men and
+lifeboat heaved a line over the wreck and after it was fastened

-out of the original one hundred and thirteen.
+a mere twenty-four out of the original one hundred and thirteen.

-The Lady Bird was boarded at about 10 am, and after exchanging
+The Lady Bird was boarded at about 10 am, and after

-signals with those on shore she returned to Portland.
+exchanging signals with those on shore she returned to Portland.

 At the end of a week's waiting, interest in the wreck had